xebia/modern-javascript-training/task1/README.md

 You can validate your install by opening a terminal and run this command:
 `node --version` - this should return `7.7.4` or similar.

-### NPM
+### npm
-NodeJS will also install npm for you, but it's likely an oldish version.
+Node.js will also install npm for you, but it's likely an oldish version.
 To update npm, we can use npm.
 Run this command:
 `npm install npm --global`